daizyr/qresearch-extract-equals/readme.md

+To run:

     % sh update.sh  # pulls /qresearch/catalog.html, then all threads as html
     % sh extract.sh # runs through all thread .html, in creation order and extracts lines of the form, "X = Y"

 Example resulting "training.out" file, suitable for pasting into a chan comment: